mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 ## Chapter 6: Private Inflation: Counterfeiting Money
-_**Summary**: Counterfeiting can be accomplished through debasement (less metal in a coin than advertised) or fractional-reserve banking.
+_**Summary**: Counterfeiting can be accomplished through [[Debasement]] (less metal in a coin than advertised) or fractional-reserve banking.
 These are never permissible except in a great emergency when the entire community gives its consent._
 - Governments have always played a larger role in debasement than private citizens
 - Fractional-reserve banking is effectively the counterfeiting of bank notes when the banker is not candid about the nature of their reserves
 - Counterfeiting is usually detected and stopped quickly in the free market because people are vigilant